rachelandrew/grid-by-example/browsers/index.md

 Grid is under development in browsers, this development is typically happening behind a browser flag or in an experimental version of the browser.
 This prevents incomplete or experimental parts of the specification being used in production by web developers.

-Due to the experimental nature of all off this sometimes examples will not work in one browser or another. *Please don't email me to complain that Firefox Nightlies look different to Chrome Canary!* I have linked to the meta bugs below for each browser so if you need to know exactly why one is different to another, take a look at those.
+Due to the experimental nature of this sometimes examples will not work in one browser or another. *Please don't email me to complain that Firefox Nightlies look different to Chrome Canary!* I have linked to the meta bugs below for each browser so if you need to know exactly why one is different to another, take a look at those.
 This is the way of experimental features.

 If you find a bug in a browser implementation then the best thing to do is to search the logged bugs for that browser as this will include known bugs and issues still being worked on.
 If you have found something new then you can find [information about logging bugs with browsers here](http://testthewebforward.org/docs/bugs.html).